jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 15 - dilution and accretion, interest, temperature, decomposition and growth, second order processes.md

 Note that we had to exclude two cases here:
 * where the initial solution volume ($v$) is zero, which makes sense.
 If there is no net flow and no starting solution volume, there is no volume, and so the concentration of solute is undefined)
-* where the outflow rate is 0.
+* where the outflow rate ($b$) is 0.
 This also makes sense with a little thought - if the outflow rate is 0 and the net flow rate is zero, the the inflow rate must also be 0 and we get:

 $$ dx = 0,~x+k =0,~x = k $$